axie1234/ECE444-F2021-Lab2/README.md

 # ECE444F-2021-Lab2

+Andy Xie

-This is the 2nd lab of ECE444
+This repo is a clone of https://github.com/miguelgrinberg/flasky.